-- Co-create an "Exit" timetable for their department/key stage - Utilise data from Class Charts to spot patterns in their department/key stage - Ensure that direct communication home is made (beyond Class Charts) e.g. phone calls/parental meetings - Behaviour for learning is discussed at every Department/Tutor Team meeting - Work closely with the Inclusion Team - Look at areas where behaviour is a cause for concerns and provide support to staff - Refer serious incidents to their SLT line manager - Oversee behaviour incidents and ensure they are dealt with (e.g. restoratives) - Ensures that autonomy remains with the Class teacher - Ensure students in Re-set/Step-out have regular and appropriate work set and feedback is given- through close liaison with the Hub Managers
+- Co-create an "Exit" timetable for their department/key stage - Analyse data from Class Charts to spot patterns of behaviour in their department/key stage - Ensure that direct communication home is made (beyond Class Charts) e.g. phone calls/parental meetings - Ensure behaviour is regularly discussed at Department/Inclusion Team and Tutor meetings - Work closely with the Inclusion Team - Refer serious incidents to their SLT line manager - Oversee behaviour incidents and ensure they are dealt with (e.g. restoratives) - Ensures that autonomy remains with the Class teacher - Ensure students in Re-set/Step-out have regular and appropriate work set and feedback is given- through close liaison with the Hub Managers